lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

+---
-# Lucy Handbaghead Kicks Evolution In Its Sexist Balls
+title: Lucy Handbaghead Kicks Evolution In Its Sexist Balls
+description: This is a post on My Blog about agile frameworks.
+date: 2018-05-01
+tags:
+  - Lucy Handbaghead
+  - Linda Handbaghead
+---
 *For Ginnie, AKA Cafe Moaner, AKA Bench Grunter, AKA Expert Bum Wriggler*

 ## Part 1